social-dist0rtion-protocol/website/source/_posts/Planetscape-a-dystopian-escape-game-for-36C3.md

 2. The dApp generates `seed = keccak256(password)`.
 3. The dApp generates `chapter_private_key` from `seed`.
 4. The dApp generates `signature = sign(address, chapter_private_key)`
-5. The dApp calls the `submit` method of the Smart Contract passing `signature`.
+5. The dApp calls the `submit` method of the smart sontract passing `signature`.
 6. The Smart Contract checks the current `chapter` for `player_address` in its storage.
 7. The Smart Contract loads the `chapter_address` for `chapter`.
 8. The Smart Contracts calculates `signing_address` by doing an `ecrecover(player_address, signature)`.